-The gen4 5.0" Diablo16 Integrated Display Module is part of the latest gen4 Range of modules Designed and Manufactured by 4D Systems.
+This 9.0" Diablo16 Integrated Display Module is part of the microLCD range of modules Designed and Manufactured by 4D Systems.

-The gen4 series was designed specifically for ease of integration and use, with careful consideration for space requirements and functionality.
+The 9.0" model was designed specifically to cater for the demand of physically large displays, for ease of integration and use, and with careful consideration for space requirements and functionality.

-This specific gen4 module features a 5.0" colour TFT LCD display, with Resistive Touch (DT), or Capacitive Touch (DCT).
+This specific module features a 9.0" colour TFT LCD display, with Resistive Touch (DT), or Capacitive Touch (DCT).
 It is powered by the feature-rich 4D Systems Diablo16 Graphics Processor, which offers an array of functionality and options for any Designer / Integrator / User.